adamcysec/adamcysec.github.io/_posts/design/2022-07-18-Making-cisaCatalogBot.md

 ### Problem 1

-This script will simply use `get_catalog_by_date()` to get all vulnerabilities added today and ill periodicly check the catalog throughout the day.
+This script will simply use `get_catalog_by_date()` to get all vulnerabilities added today and i'll periodicly check the catalog throughout the day.
 But, this is where I run into a problem.
-If CISA adds a vulnerability, the script will see it and tweet it. if cisa adds another vulnerability 3 hours later, the script will see 2 new vulnerabilities from today and tweet them and i don’t want to double tweet the same vulnerability.
+If CISA adds a vulnerability, the script will see it and tweet it. if cisa adds another vulnerability 3 hours later, the script will see 2 new vulnerabilities from today and tweet them.
+I don’t want to double tweet the same vulnerability.

 To ensure I don’t tweet the same vulnerability twice, I will simply keep track of all vulnerabilities observed today in a database.
 That way, if CISA makes multiple updates throughout the day, the script will discard the previously seen vulnerabilities.